natinusala/painless-linux/README.md

 ### First boot

-When booting for the first time, the system will resize the root partition to fill your entire SD card and then reboot.
+When booting for the first time, the system will expand the root partition to fill your entire SD card, and then reboot (like a Raspberry Pi).
 You will need to run the exploit again once the screen turns black to finalize the reboot process, like when enabling Wi-Fi.

 ### Good practices